 - Food supplements

 - Homeopathic and herbal preparations

-- Over-the-counter products (except insulin and diabetic supplies)
+- Over-the-counter products (except insulin, diabetic supplies, and smoking cessation products)

 - Weight reduction products

 USFHP utilizes the TRICARE pharmacy formulary.
 The TRICARE formulary and pharmaceutical management policies are developed by the Department of Defense Pharmacy and Therapeutics Committee.
 The TRICARE formulary is a tiered, open formulary and includes generic drugs (Tier 1), preferred brand drugs (Tier 2), and non-preferred brand drugs (Tier 3).
 Additional information about the DoD Pharmacy and Therapeutics review and list of formulary drugs can be found at http://pec.ha.osd.mil/formulary_search.php.